Sunshowers

 Curated by Mira Dayal

-Hend Al-Mansour, Diane Cionni, Nancy Daly, Robin Dintiman, Nicolei Buendia Gupit, Kathryn Hart, Nicole Havekost, Marlana Stoddard Hayes, Olga Hiiva, Katherine Tzu-Lan Mann, Courtney Desiree Morris, Allison Paschke, Martha Sedgwick, Vicky Tomayko, Ellyn Weiss, Holly Wong, Joo Yeon Woo, and Alice Pixley Young
+Hend Al-Mansour, Diane Cionni, Nancy Daly, Robin Dintiman, Nicolei Buendia Gupit, Kathryn Hart, Nicole Havekost, Marlana Stoddard Hayes, Olga Hiiva, Katherine Tzu-Lan Mann, Courtney Desiree Morris, Allison Paschke, Martha Sedgwick, Vicky Tomayko, Ellyn Weiss, Holly Wong, Joo Yeon Woo, Alice Pixley Young

 A.I.R.
 Gallery is pleased to present Sunshowers, a group exhibition curated by Mira Dayal that features work by eighteen A.I.R.
 National Artist Members: Hend Al-Mansour, Diane Cionni, Nancy Daly, Robin Dintiman, Nicolei Buendia Gupit, Kathryn Hart, Nicole Havekost, Marlana Stoddard Hayes, Olga Hiiva, Katherine Tzu-Lan Mann, Courtney Desiree Morris, Allison Paschke, Martha Sedgwick, Vicky Tomayko, Ellyn Weiss, Holly Wong, Joo Yeon Woo, and Alice Pixley Young.